D-D-Read/KanPi/README.md

 ## Research and Planning

 - [X] OBD2 Protocol: Understanding the standardized system used by cars for self-diagnostics and reporting.
-- [ ] CAN Bus System: Learning how the Controller Area Network (CAN) bus allows microcontrollers and devices to communicate with each other without a host computer.
+- [X] CAN Bus System: Learning how the Controller Area Network (CAN) bus allows microcontrollers and devices to communicate with each other without a host computer.
+- [X] UART: Investigating how UART is used in automotive environments for diagnostics, module communication, and serial data transmission.
 - [ ] Hardware Requirements: Raspberry Pi Pico, CAN bus interface, display screen (OLED/TFT LCD), connectors, and necessary cabling.
 - [ ] Software Requirements: Developing the software in Python or C++, using libraries for CAN bus communication, and designing the UI for the display.